-Home > About the Council > Council Districts > District 10 - Julian Rogers
+Home > About the Council > Council Districts > District 10 - Anthony T. Hairston

 Cleveland, OH 44113

-District 10, which encompasses approximately 22 square miles, includes the cities of Cleveland Heights, East Cleveland, and University Heights; the village of Bratenahl; as well as Wards 10 and 11 of the City of Cleveland.
+District 10, which encompasses approximately 22 square miles, includes the cities of Cleveland-Ward 8 (All); Ward 10 (All except A, B, I, K, and M), East Cleveland and Cleveland Heights, University Heights and the village of Bratenahl.
 The northern boundary of the District is Lake Erie.
 With a 2010 population of 117,324 persons and a housing unit count of 63,253 units, the District contains 9.2% of the County’s population and 10.2% of the County’s housing units.

 Quick facts about District 10:

 2010 Decennial Census

 2006 - 2010 American Community Survey 5-Year Estimates

 - The Census showed that in 2000 the total population of District 10 was 141,491 persons.
 By 2010, the District’s population had declined by 17.1%, to 117,324 persons.